parolx/geometric_algebra/README.md

 # Geometric Algebra and Tensors (geometric_algebra)

-Compact header-only with no dependencies C++20 geometric algebra library with support for euclidean-type, minkovsky-type, projection and conformal spaces.
+Compact header-only with no dependencies C++20 geometric algebra library with support for Euclidean-type, Minkovsky-type, projection and conformal spaces.

 These less than 2 thousand lines of code unveil the power of geometric algebra, which rapidly becomes popularity.